-A professor of theater at Bates College since 1978, Paul Kuritz teaches acting and directing for the stage and screen, and directs plays and films.
-Since his directorial debut in 1966, Paul has directed over one hundred plays throughout the United States.
+After teaching acting and directing for the stage and screen at colleges and universities since 1971, Paul retired as a professor of theater from Bates College in 2014 .
+Since his directorial debut in 1966, Paul directed over one hundred plays throughout the United States.
 In 1990 he was invited to be the first American to teach and direct at the National Theater School in Bratislava, Slovakia.

 Paul is the author of Fundamental Acting: A Practical Guide (Applause Theatre Books, 1997), The Making of Theatre History (Prentice Hall, 1987) and Playing: An Introduction to Acting (Prentice Hall, 1982).
-His latest book, The Fiery Serpent.
-A Christian Theory of Film and Drama was published in 2006.
+His latest book, Theater and Film.
+A Christian Perspective (Redemption Press, 2014), is a revised second edition of The Fiery Serpent.
+A Christian Theory of Film and Drama (WinePress, 2006).
 Paul’s play The Yellow Wallpaper was included in The Best American Short Plays 2001-2002 (Applause, 2006).

 Paul studied filmmaking and film directing at the International Film and Digital Video Workshops in Rockport.